xin-miao-cs/SCE/README.md

 # SCE
-The code and data of the SCE framewrok.
+The code and data of the SCE framework.